DCULibrary/open-refine-workshop/_workshop/transformations.md

 * Click the dropdown menu on the `Title` column
 * Choose `Edit cells->Transform...``
 * In the Expression box type `value.toTitlecase()`

+#### Undo / Redo and Apply / Extract
+OpenRefine lets you undo, and redo, any steps you have taken in cleaning the data.
+This means you can always try out transformations and ‘undo’ if you need to.
+The way OpenRefine records the steps you have taken even allows you to take the steps you’ve carried out on one data set, and apply it to another data set by a simple copy and paste operation.

+* `Undo` and `Redo` options are accessed via the lefthand panel When you Undo, remaining steps will still show but are greyed out.
+However if you then start doing new transformations the greyed out steps will disappear and you’ll no longer have the option to redo those steps.

+* To be reapply a set of steps or transformations you click on the `Extract` button.
+These are saved in JSON format.
+Select which one you want to save and copy the transformations into a .txt or .json file.
+You can then apply this from the same menu in a new dataset or project.

+* The steps in the Undo / Redo menu of a project is saved with your project - it is not just during that session.
+So later on if you realise a transformation from an old project would be useful you can go back in and pull it out.